cvrebert/lmvtfy/CONTRIBUTING.md

 ## How do I run the LMVTFY service locally for test purposes?
 **This method is not recommended for use in production deployments!**

+0. If Bootlint integration is enabled, start Bootlint's server.
-0. Ensure that sbt is installed (see above).
+1. Ensure that sbt is installed (see above).
-1. Go to your `lmvtfy` directory.
+2. Go to your `lmvtfy` directory.
-2. Run `sbt`
+3. Run `sbt`
-3. At the sbt prompt, enter `re-start 8080` (replace `8080` with whatever port you want the HTTP server to run on) or `re-start` (which will use the default port specified in `application.conf`).
+4. At the sbt prompt, enter `re-start 8080` (replace `8080` with whatever port you want the HTTP server to run on) or `re-start` (which will use the default port specified in `application.conf`).
 Note that running on ports <= 1024 requires root privileges (not recommended) or using port mapping.

 ## How do I generate a single self-sufficient JAR that includes all of the necessary dependencies?
 0. Ensure that sbt is installed (see above).